Highland Park in Los Angeles in Los Angeles County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in these topic lists: Architecture • Settlements & Settlers.
 In addition, it is included in the Los Angeles Historic-Cultural Monument series list.
 A significant historical year for this entry is 1908.

 Location.
 34° 6.506′ N, 118° 11.549′ W. Marker is in Los Angeles, California, in Los Angeles County.
 It is in Highland Park.
-Marker is on Avenue 57, 0.1 miles south of Figueroa Street, on the right when traveling south.
+It is on Avenue 57 0.1 miles south of Figueroa Street, on the right when traveling south.
 This house is private property.
 Touch for map.
 Marker is at or near this postal address: 140 S Avenue 57, Los Angeles CA 90042, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Highland Park Ebell Club (within shouting distance of this marker); Central Highland Park (about 400 feet away, measured in a direct line); Highland Theatre (about 400 feet away); The Commercial District (about 600 feet away); Route 66 & Chicken Boy (about 600 feet away); Highland Park Transit (approx. 0.2 miles away); G.W.E.
+At least 8 other markers are within walking distance of this marker: Highland Park Ebell Club (within shouting distance of this marker); Central Highland Park (about 400 feet away, measured in a direct line); Highland Theatre (about 400 feet away); The Commercial District (about 600 feet away); Route 66 & Chicken Boy (about 600 feet away); Highland Park Transit (approx. 0.2 miles away); G.W.E.
 Griffith House (approx. 0.2 miles away); Public Services (approx. 0.2 miles away).
 Touch for a list and map of all markers in Los Angeles.

 Regarding Smith House.
 Originally from Pennsylvania, Smith built this house in 1908 from a set of plans.
-He modified the façade to reflect a Greek Revival style he remembered from his youth, and listed himself on the permit as the architect.
+He modified the faηade to reflect a Greek Revival style he remembered from his youth, and listed himself on the permit as the architect.

 This is private property, not open to the public.